 57-year-old Arthur Jones married 18 year old Terri Thayer and bought the estate in Ocala in 1980. and 98 elephants are said to have lived at Arthur A. Jones property Jumbolair, which was more than the total population if African elephants in all Zoos in North america.
 Before animals and Mr Jones, the owner was the society lady, Muriel Vanderbilt Adams.
 The great-great-granddaughter of the founder of the Vanderbilt fortune, Adams wintered here and raised exotic birds.
 For a brief spell, Jumbolair was owned by Jose Antonio Fernandez, the Miami ringleader of a large drug operation.
 After the couples divorce, until 2019 the owner was Terri Thayer, and Jumbolair Aviation Estates was home of the worlds largest, FAA licensed, lighted and paved, private airport.
 One member of the community was John Travolta.

-The jet set days ended when Jones and Thayer divorced in 1989.
-They donated their animals to parks and zoos, and put Jumbolair on the market with Sotheby's auction house for $11.2-million, but Thayer bought out her ex-husband's interest in the land and in 1995 began to plan an aviation community for celebrites.
+1989: The jet set days ended when Jones and Thayer divorced in 1989.
+They donated their animals to parks and zoos, and put Jumbolair on the market with Sotheby's auction house for $11.2-million, but Thayer bought out her ex-husband's interest in the land.

 1995: Thayer began to plan an aviation community for celebrities.